 However, before we can fully leverage AI and autonomous data integration we need to mature our data standards.
 This means eliminating the ambiguity that exists in much of our data today.
 For a more detailed discussion on AI data integration opportunities, see AIMultiple’s article, Machine Learning in Data Integration: 8 Challenges & Use Cases.

-Embedding a learning capability into our data standards also presents an AI opportunity to enhance data interoperability.
+ML presents an AI opportunity to advance data standard development to increase data interoperability across industries.
 Specifically, ML technology excels in classifying and predicting events.
 We could, therefore, apply ML to statistically analyze large datasets to identify new additions for data models and standards.

-b.
-Knowledge Graph Interoperability Opportunities: Incorporate Data With Meaning and Define Relationships.
+c.
+Knowledge Graph Interoperability Opportunities: Incorporate Data with Structured Relationships and Shared Meaning.

 Knowledge graphs bring a transformative approach to data interoperability by incorporating data with meaning and defining relationships in a contextual framework.
 Indeed, these semantic networks enable a more nuanced and rich representation of data, transcending the limitations of traditional databases and specification documentation.
 By mapping out entities and the connections between them, knowledge graphs facilitate a more intuitive understanding of complex data models and standards.